VirgilSecurity/virgil-crypto-c/docs/class.md

 public: Component definition is visible for outside world.
 private: Component definition is hidden in a correspond source file.
 external: Component definition is located somewhere.

-c_prefix:
-    Prefix that is used for C name resolution.
-The c_prefix attribute is optional.

-of_class:
-    Defines class name that a component belongs to.
-This attributes is used for inner components name resolution.
-The of_class attribute is optional.

-uid:
-    Unique component identifier represents name that uniquely identifies component within models hierarchy.
-The uid attribute is optional.

-full_uid:
-    Unique component identifier represents name that uniquely identifies component within projects hierarchy.
-The full_uid attribute is optional.

-feature:
-    In-project feature name that is implemented.
-This attribute is used for feature-based compilation.
-The feature attribute is optional.

 name:
     Macros name.
 The name attribute is required.